JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER.md

 To our knowledge, this is the first system that:

-1. **Achieves O(n) configuration complexity for O(n²) mesh topologies** through pure function composition, validated with production deployment at 12× code amplification (150 lines → 1,800 resources)
+1. **Achieves O(n) configuration complexity for O(n²) mesh topologies** through pure function composition, validated with production deployment at 7.5× measured resource amplification (174 lines → 1,308 resources) and 10.3× theoretical capacity (174 lines → 1,800 resources)

 2. **Provides formal mathematical proofs** of configuration entropy reduction (27% decrease: 9.9 → 7.2 bits), deployment time scaling (120× development + deployment speedup), and cost optimization (67% NAT Gateway reduction)